suibari/bsky-affirmative-bot/README_en.md

 1. After being followed back by the bot, mention or reply with **"keep diary"**.
 2. The bot will reply with a daily diary every evening, based on your posts.
 3. To disable, mention or reply with **"stop diary"**.

+### Anniversary Mode
+When an anniversary arrives, the bot will celebrate it in reply to the first user post of that day.
+There are two types of anniversaries: **preset anniversaries** and **user-registered anniversaries**.

+* **Preset anniversaries** refer to common holidays such as Christmas or New Year’s Day.
+* **User-registered anniversaries** are personal anniversaries that each user can set once.

+You can register a user anniversary using the following steps:

+1. Follow this bot according to the “How to Use” instructions.
+2. Post a mention or reply to this bot with **"Remember anniversary, MM/DD”** (e.g., "Remember anniversary, 12/31”).
+3. Upon successful registration, the bot will confirm it.
+4. On the anniversary date, the bot will reply to the user’s post to celebrate (if the user doesn’t post that day, no celebration will occur).
+5. To check your registered anniversary, post a mention or reply to this bot with **"Tell me anniversary”**.

 ---